Manage Account

 - It will be helpful to have information like payslips, bank statements and how much you spend on your day-to-day expenses ready for your appointment.
 Work out how much you can afford using our helpful Income & Expenditure Form.

 - As part of your application, you’ll need to appoint a solicitor and pay any associated costs.
+Any costs you pay will be non-refundable if the application doesn’t go ahead.

 - Print off the third-party authority form.